 While Australia's climate varies widely, winter temperatures are rarely extreme; crowds are fewer, and there are bargains to be had, especially on larger ships and Great Barrier Reef cruises that are available year-round.
 The downside: Expedition cruises and sailings to Tasmania are often limited during the rainier months of June, July and August.

-Bermuda: June through August
+Bermuda: June Through August

 Bermuda cruises sail from April through mid-November, mostly during Bermuda's high or "beach" season.
-Most people travel during the summer months (June through August), making those voyages pricier, but you'll find deals on spring and fall departures (April through early June and September through November).
+Most people travel during the summer months (June through August), making those voyages pricier, but you'll find deals on spring and autumn departures (April through early June and September through November).
 Bermuda has temperate weather year-round and is less affected by hurricanes than its Caribbean neighbors.
 If it's too chilly for the beach in the shoulder season, you can always try out the island's many golf courses and spas.
 October tends to be the rainiest month.
 Bermuda's big weather caveat: Hurricane season traditionally affects the island at least once a year between late August and October.
 May is your best bet for shoulder season travel.

 Canada/New England: September and October